-We need the rational numbers for measuring.
-Therefore we can think of a rational number as naming a distance from 0 along the number line.
+We need the numbers of arithmetic for measuring.
+Therefore we can think of them as naming a distance from 0 along the number line.

-But will the rational numbers account for every distance from 0?
+But will those rational numbers account for every distance from 0?
 Will every length be a rational number of units?
 To pursue that question, we have the following theorem:

 That is true because: